Santa Marta sabrewing

 The Santa Marta sabrewing (Campylopterus phainopeplus) is a Critically Endangered species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
-It is endemic to the Sierra Nevada de Santa Marta of northeastern Colombia.
+It is endemic to the Guatapurí dry enclave on the eastern side of the Sierra Nevada de Santa Marta, department of Cesar, northern Colombia.
 It is one of 24 bird species that are endemic to the Santa Marta highlands.

 Taxonomy and systematics

-The Santa Marta sabrewing has at times been placed in genus Saepiopterus.
+Campylopterus phainopeplus has at times been placed in genus Saepiopterus.
 It is monotypic.

 Description

 The Santa Marta sabrewing is about 13 cm long.
 Both sexes have a decurved black bill, with the female's having more curvature, and both have a white spot behind the eye.
 Males' upperparts are glittering emerald green.
 They have a black face; their throat and breast are iridescent blue and the rest of their underparts dark green.
 Their tail is dark steely blue.
 The female has shining green upperparts and mostly grayish white underparts with green flanks and undertail coverts.
 Its tail is mostly green with grayish tips on the outermost pair of feathers.